I haven't blogged much lately. I'm going to get better at that... I promise this time.

 Tonight is dinner with a good friend, and then off to my church's 3rd annual Celebration of All That Is Good.
 I'm pretty sure it's basically just an excuse to party.
 We are meeting at some bar for free food, karaoke, and Guitar Hero.
 I'm not sure, but maybe there's free booze too, but that's probably just wishful thinking.
 This afternoon I've been thinking about karoake songs, and here's my top contenders:

-"Turn the Beat Around" - Gloria Estefan (I really like the rat-tat-tat-tat- on the drum part)
+"I Would Do Anything For Love" - Meatloaf "Overprotected" - Britney Spears "Turn the Beat Around" - Gloria Estefan (I really like the rat-tat-tat-tat- on the drum part) "Love is a Battlefied" - Pat Benetar "Islands in the Stream" by Dolly and Kenny as my male duet option

 I used to be pretty good at keeping up with people/things.
 Somehow I've gotten really bad at it in the last couple of months.
 My list of people to email back/email is sitting at 18.
 I've seriously gotta tackle this soon.